meetjestad/mjs_gateway_configuration/README.md

 This config supports the iStation gateway running KerOS 6.x (which is Debian and apt-based).

 To set up:
- 1. Do a factory reset.
+ 1. Do a factory reset (button pressed on powerup, release after a few seconds when led starts blinking, then *press once*).
 Make sure the gateway cannot access the internet before the ztp service is disabled.
  2. Log in to the WebUI (see [docs](https://keros.docs.kerlink.com/en/system/webui#first-connection) for default passwords.
-For a gateway upgraded from a factory reset 5.x firmware, the admin password is `pwd4admin` ([found here](https://docs.kerlink.com/wirnet-productline/doku.php?id=wiki:systeme_mana:connection_credentials#default_password))
+For a gateway upgraded from a factory reset 5.x firmware, the admin password is `pwd4admin` ([found here](https://docs.kerlink.com/wirnet-productline/doku.php?id=wiki:systeme_mana:connection_credentials#default_password)).
+ 3. Change the password to `needschange`, which will be automatically updated by the configure script later.
- 3. Disable and stop the "ztp" (zero touch provisioning) service (can be done from the webui).
+ 4. Disable and stop the "ztp" (zero touch provisioning) service (can be done from the webui).
 If you leave this enabled while the gateway is connected to the internet, it will apply configuration from the cloud (which can include passwords, LoRa config and probably more).
+ 5. Enable internet access for the gateway again.
- 4. Set up SSH key auth for the admin user and log in via SSH, or use the terminal tab.
+ 6. Set up (temporary) SSH for root, can be done via the "Terminal" tab:

-    Set up root SSH key auth,  using e.g.:
+        admin@klk-wiis-070273:~$ sudo mkdir /home/root/.ssh

-     sudo cp /home/admin/.ssh/authorized_keys /home/root/.ssh/authorized_keys
+        admin@klk-wiis-070273:~$ sudo vi /home/root/.ssh/authorized_keys

     Note: `/root/` exists but is unused!

- 6. Put gateway in inventory.
+ 7. Put gateway in inventory.
- 7. Run initial sync:
+ 8. Run initial sync:

      pyinfra inventory.py --data ssh_hostname=1.2.3.4 --limit mjs-gateway-123 configure_gateway.py